 While Common Data Service and the OData implementation provided by Common Data Service (through the Dynamics 365 Web API) is preferred over the Talent data service, the Talent data service currently has more complete entity coverage for the Talent data.

 The Excel Add-in makes use of OData-enabled entities beneath the surface.
 It provides a convenient way for an end user to retrieve and modify Talent data through the familiar Excel UI.

 The Excel Add-in is appropriate for ad-hoc data imports/exports by business domain experts.
 For a recurring data integration that requires programmatic automation, another integration technology will be more appropriate.

-Data Integrator projects are appropriate for CDS-based batch integrations and make a great choice for integrations between the Dynamics 365 family of applications.
+Data Integrator projects are appropriate for Common Data Service batch integrations and make a great choice for integrations between the Dynamics 365 family of applications.
 As an example, Microsoft provides an out-of-the-box Data Integrator template that can be used for integrating data from Dynamics 365 for Talent (Core HR) into Dynamics 365 for Finance and Operations.
 For more information, see Integration from Dynamics 365 for Talent to Dynamics 365 for Finance and Operations.

 Data Integrator also supports Power Query (through its Advanced Query feature).
 Power Query provides powerful, flexible data filtering and transformation, including the rich M formula language, and will likely be familiar to those who have experience developing Power BI reports.

 With so many different integration technologies available, deciding on which integration approach to use can sometimes be overwhelming.
 Over time, and particularly as the data coverage in Common Data Service matures, the decision will become easier, with Common Data Service being the preferred data interface in most cases.
 But until then, you may find that Common Data Service does not yet meet your needs.
 The following table helps summarize some of the key characteristics of the various integration technology options.